Dr. Victoria Bungay,

 Director, Capacity Research Unit

 Dr. Bungay is a Professor in the School of Nursing at the University of British Columbia and holds a Canada Research Chair in Gender, Equity and Community Engagement.
-As the Director of the Capacity Research Unit, her work focuses on addressing socio-economic and political inequities (e.g., marginalization) that negatively affect people’s health and well-being including the devastating effects of stigma, discrimination and violence.
+As the Director of Capacity: The Centre for Research in Community Engagement and Gender Equity, her work focuses on addressing socio-economic and political inequities (e.g., marginalization) that negatively affect people’s health and well-being including the devastating effects of stigma, discrimination and violence.
 She is interested in how research partnerships can positively impact communities that are regularly excluded in health and social policy and programming that affect their lives and how community-based interventions support real world evidence.

 Research Program Manager

 Patricia has a Master of Science in Public Health Sciences from the University of Alberta with a specialization in Population Health, and worked in community support and public health environments for many years prior to moving into the field of research administration & management.
 She has worked in various aspects of research administration since 2003 such as education, ethics, grant facilitation, research development, and program management.
-As the Capacity research program manager, she oversees the day to day operations of the Unit, as well as being the project manager for the new multi-site outreach intervention project.
+As the Capacity research program manager, she oversees the day to day operations of the Centre, as well as being the project manager for the multi-site outreach intervention project, “Scaling Up”.